oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-oda-create/ai-oda-create.md

 * A user with access to provision & manage Core OCI services like Oracle Digital Assistant

+> **Note:** You are at the beginning of **Part 5** Lab.

 ## Task 1: Log into OCI

 1. Login into OCI

     To setup environment, you need OCI administrator's privileges.
 If you've got these privileges, login into OCI at [cloud.oracle.com](https://www.oracle.com/cloud/sign-in.html). the below image indicates SSO Login as an administrative user.
-If you have administrative previleges and complete access over a tenancy then you need not create any of the policies below steps.
+If you have administrative privileges and complete access over a tenancy then you need not create any of the policies below steps.

     ![SSO Login](images/sso-login.png)